 Remember The Importance of Reporting

 The takeaway here is that selecting a Learning Management System is something to carefully consider.
-You may be drawn in by Learning Management Systems that boast bells and whistles, but often simple, straightforward, and easy to use is the better option.
+You may be drawn in by Learning Management Systems that boast bells and whistles.
+Also, simple, straightforward, and easy to use is the better option.
 You need to consider that you’re catering to a wide and diverse range of employees.
 Some will be less tech-literate than others.
 Some may be remote and spread across various geographical locations.
-Because of such circumstances, your LMS needs to be learner-friendly, easy to use, simple to access, and feature other tools that will make your life easier such as automation and reporting.
+Because of such circumstances, your LMS needs to be learner-friendly, easy to use, and simple to access.
+Also, it feature other tools that will make your life easier such as automation and reporting.
 If you choose the right Learning Management System, you’ll make your life, and your employee’s lives, much easier.